UMP 107x40 [M8+M10] GW F400 Lina / N38 - search holder

 - Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-- Potential hazard associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of child safety.
-It's also worth noting that miniscule components of these products are able to complicate diagnosis in case of swallowing.
+- Possible danger to health from tiny fragments of magnets pose a threat, if swallowed, which becomes significant in the context of children's health.
+It's also worth noting that small elements of these devices are able to complicate diagnosis in case of swallowing.

 Handle Neodymium Magnets with Caution